kmooney225/Bounce/README.md

 You will how to have java installed on your machine to run this application.
 You can use eclipse or netbeans to run application.

+## How to Play
+- Use arrow keys to move player and dodge enemies
+- Face different and unique enemies in higher levels
+- Reach different levels and get the highest score!

+## Known Bugs
+- sometimes when playing the "normal mode", game crashes.
+Still figuring out why

 ## Build With
 Eclipse - a java ide